 a) Our website is to be used by both employer’s and employee’s for professional recruitment process and for any business advertisement.
 There is no contractual agreement with us to meet demands of recruitments for both employer’s and employee’s, nor we guarantee all jobs or business advertisements advertised on our website will be fulfilled.

-c) We are not responsible for any form of negotiation, contractual agreement or breech of agreement between the two parties.
+c) We are not responsible for any form of negotiation, job confirmation, clarification, chase up/obtain legal documtnes, contractual agreement or breech of agreement between the two parties.

 d) We can withdraw use of this website by both employer’s and employee’s without notification if terms and conditions are breached.

 e) At no point we are responsible to give adequate or written information regarding the reason for withdrawal of our website/service used by both employer’s and employee’s.

 11. Invoices and salary: